joe-jordan/pydem/README.md

 Basics
 ------

-This is an as-yet-unstable set of python bindings for LAMMPS, created because I couldn't get the ctypes-based python to work, and because ultimately I want a better interface than$
+This is an as-yet-unstable set of python bindings for LAMMPS, created because I couldn't get the ctypes-based python to work, and because ultimately I want a better interface than that!

 All versions will operate in approximately the following way: